Code-Institute-Submissions/balennouri-pp4/README.md

 To style the page and the content to Read me:

 - The screenshot at the top of the ReadMe was built from [Ami Responsive.](https://ui.dev/amiresponsive)
+- The database schema for the ReadMe was built from [drawSQL.](https://drawsql.app/)
+- The color palette image was generated from [coolers.](https://coolors.co/)

 To write the code for this project: